 Zerocheck vs Playwright MCP

 What happens to my Playwright MCP tests when the UI changes?

 Playwright MCP prompts reference specific UI elements and page structures.
 When your UI changes, previous prompts may not work correctly, and there is no notification that this has happened.
 There is no self-healing mechanism.
-Zerocheck uses visual interaction that adapts to UI changes automatically, and surfaces confidence scores when adaptations occur.
+Zerocheck uses visual interaction and confidence checks.
+Low-confidence interactions fail with evidence instead of silently passing.

+Zerocheck vs Playwright MCP